gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 In no cases Encryption Engine must interfere with the congestion control mechanims, this basically means that the congestion control is exactly the same as how specified in {{RFC9260}}.

+## ICMP considerations

+Encryption Engine shouldn't take decisions based on ICMP, thus ICMP messages shouldn't be forwarded to the Encryption Engine and the overall ICMP handling shall be limited to SCTP as specified in
+{{RFC9260}} section 10.

 # Conventions